top of page

 the individual to focus on their learning process.

-The organization, cleanliness, and a low key, no music environment, can positively impact the integration mind/body.
+The discipline, consistency, order, focus and memorization required to become proficient in the method, helped me regulate my nervous system and subsequently, my brain function.
+The organization, cleanliness, and a low key, no music environment, can also positively impact the integration mind/body.

 I am honored to share my Pilates journey with you all and look forward to not only helping those with ADHD, but anyone suffering from issues of focus, connection and overstimulation.
-Joseph Pilates understood that the well-being of an individual could only be achieved by engaging mind and body.
+Joseph Pilates understood that the well-being of an individual could only be achieved by engaging the body and mind.

 If my story resonates with you, do not hesitate to send a message!
 My belief is that by sharing experiences and connecting with others, we can potentially help those around us to improve their lives through movement.
 Mental Health Matters!